Ebuube/alx-higher_level_programming/0x08-python-more_classes/README.md

 [6-rectangle.py](./6-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to provide the number of instances of the object that are still active

+[7-rectangle.py](./7-rectangle.py): This Python module contains a class named ``Rectangle`` with the extra ability to allow users choose the symbol to be used for the string representation of the object